HopeFlow/webapp/README.md

 ## Server Actions and Hooks

 We wrap every Next.js Server Action with one of two helpers:
-`defineServerAction` or `createApiEndpoint`.
+`defineServerFunction` or `createApiEndpoint`.

-- `defineServerAction`: use this for server actions that you call manually.
+- `defineServerFunction`: use this for server actions that you call manually.
 It simply wraps your handler so we can later layer in logging and error checks, while keeping the handler signature unchanged.
 - `createApiEndpoint`: use this when you also want an auto-generated TanStack Query hook.
-It forwards to `defineServerAction`, but requires a `uniqueKey` (namespaced with `::`) plus a `type: "query" | "mutation"` so the hook generator knows how to scaffold the client API.
+It forwards to `defineServerFunction`, but requires a `uniqueKey` (namespaced with `::`) plus a `type: "query" | "mutation"` so the hook generator knows how to scaffold the client API.